Why Does the Sabbath Begin and End at Sundown?

 And actually, Mark 1:32 clarifies that “evening” means “when the sun ha[s] set” (NKJV).

-So they settled on the conclusion that evening is marked by sunset.
+So they settled on the conclusion that evening indicated sundown.

-And this was significant because based on one’s location on the planet, and the various seasons, sunset may come before or after 6:00 p.m.
+And this was significant because, based on time zone and season, sunset can come before or after 6:00 p.m.
 So the Sabbath will not always begin at 6:00 p.m.
 It will vary.

-After much study, John Nevins Andrews wrote a thorough article on this subject and it was circulated among the members in their publications.
-It was clear that based on biblical evidence, the Sabbath spans from sunset to sunset.
+After much study, John Nevins Andrews wrote a thorough article on this subject, and it was circulated among Adventists in their regular publications.
+Based on the biblical evidence, it was clear that the Sabbath begins at sunset.

 The Biblical way of keeping the Sabbath is still applicable to us today

-And among contemporary Jews and Seventh-day Adventists, we still find the Sabbath observed from sunset to sunset.
+And for many contemporary Jews and Adventists, the Sabbath begins and ends at sunset.

-From this, we learn that the Bible provided instruction to God’s children that was both applicable to a specific time and culture and is still applicable today.
+That’s because the Bible provides instruction to God’s children that was applicable to a specific time and culture yet is still relevant today.